-^{}Preliminary, subject to change,

-Rating A municipal bond rating application for the Certificates has been made to S&P Global Ratings ("S&P").
-The outcome of the results will be made available as soon as possible.
-(See "OTHER PERTINENT INFORMATION

-- Rating" herein.)
+S&P Global Ratings ("S&P") has assigned an unenhanced, underlying rating of "AA-" to the Certificates.
+(See "OTHER PERTINENT INFORMATION - Rating" herein.)
+Rating

-Book-Entry-Only System The Issuer intends to utilize the Book-Entry-Only System of The Depository Trust Company, New York, New

-York relating to the method and timing of payment and the method and transfer relating to the Certificates.
+Book-Entry-Only System The Issuer intends to utilize the Book-Entry-Only System of The Depository Trust Company, New York, New York relating to the method and timing of payment and the method and transfer relating to the Certificates.

 (See "BOOK-ENTRY-ONLY SYSTEM" herein.)

-Payment Record The City has never defaulted on the payment of its general obligation or revenue indebtedness.
+The City has never defaulted on the payment of its general obligation or revenue indebtedness.
+Payment Record for debt servicing savings.

-The City expects to sell it's $$25,000,000^$ General Obligation Bonds, Series 2022 (the "Bonds") on August 8, 2022.
-This Official Statement relates only to the sale of the Certificates.
-Other than the issuance of the Concurrent Issues refunding bonds for debt servicing savings.
+The City sold it's \$24,110,000 General Obligation Bonds, Series 2022 (the "Bonds") on August 8, 2022.
+This Concurrent Issues Official Statement relates only to the sale of the Certificates.
+Other than the issuance of the Bonds, the

-Bonds, the City does not anticipate the issuance of debt in the next twelve months, except potentially approval of certain legal matters by Norton Rose Fulbright US LLP, San Antonio, Texas, Bond Counsel.
+City does not anticipate the issuance of debt in the next twelve months, except potentially refunding bonds